Golf Scoring Terms (Par, Bogey, Birdie, Eagle, Albatross, and More)

 An Albatross is far rarer than even a hole-in-one (ace).

 Condor - A "Condor" is when a golfer scores four strokes less than par on an individual golf hole.
-Ex: 1 stroke on a par-5 hole.
+A hole in one on a par 5 is a condor.

 Only four condors have been recorded in PGA history.
 Generally, the only way to accomplish a condor is to massively "cut off" a "dogleg" par-5 golf hole for a hole-in-one.